In this post, we will talk about the location of the Temporary Internet Files Cache folder in Windows 11/10.

 - Never: With this option, the browser never checks for newer files and always displays what is in the cache.

-Note: Even after you Refresh a page, you get the impression that your browser appears to be reading from the cache, like say reading yesterday’s news, when it should be downloading afresh, simply hold down the Shift key and then click to Refresh.
+Note: Even after you Refresh a page, you get the impression that your browser appears to be reading from the cache, like say reading yesterday’s news, when it should be downloading afresh, simply hold down the Shift key and then click to Hard Refresh.